The Online Writing Center

 - The Online Writing Center allows one submission per assignment.
 The OWC will not review any draft already containing comments bubbles.
 Already graded papers will not be reviewed without permission from the instructor.

 - Turnaround time for 10 pages or less is 48 hours and 72 hours for 11-20 pages.
 Add one day for each additional 10 pages.

 - Tutors will not review more than 20 pages (including reference page) during Weeks 7 and 8 of Terms B and D (our busiest time).

-- Theses and dissertations will not be reviewed for formatting issues.
-Only the first 20 pages of theses and dissertations will be reviewed.
+- Theses, dissertations, and capstone projects will not be reviewed for formatting issues.
+Only the first 20 pages of such lengthy end-of-program projects will be reviewed.

 - A literature review for a thesis or dissertation is considered a separate document and may be submitted separately from the thesis or dissertation.